Derby School: Old Derbeian Society

 A rule of the OD Society states "Any Old Derbeian, any past Head or Teacher of Derby School, also the Head for the time being, any past Head and any past or present Teacher of the Derby Grammar School, shall be entitled to become a member."

 In June 2010 the OD Society presented the Alan Sanders Memorial Cup for the first time to the winning team at the resurrected annual cricket match played between the ODS Team and Derby Grammar School First XI team.

-Commencing in October 2011 the Society started celebrating the centenary of its original founding in October 1911, with a Centenary dinner.
+Commencing in October 2011 the Society started celebrating the centenary of its founding in October 1911, with a Centenary dinner.